finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

     String propertyKey = "propertyKey_example"; // String | The property key of the property that will have its history shown.
 These must be in the format {domain}/{scope}/{code} e.g. \"Person/CompanyDetails/Role\".
 Each property must be from the \"Person\" domain.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the person's property history.
 Defaults to return the current datetime if not supplied.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     String page = "page_example"; // String | The pagination token to use to continue listing properties from a previous call to get property time series.
 This value is returned from the previous call.
-If a pagination token is provided the filter, effectiveAt, and asAt fields              must not have changed since the original request.
+If a pagination token is provided the filter and asAt fields              must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many. try {
       ResourceListOfPropertyInterval result = apiInstance.getPersonPropertyTimeSeries(idTypeScope, idTypeCode, code, propertyKey, asAt, filter, page, limit);